JanssenProject/jans/jans-pycloudlib/README.md

 To check whether they are missing docstrings, run the following steps:

 1. Install [pydocstyle](http://www.pydocstyle.org/en/stable/) by running `pip install pydocstyle[toml]`
-1. Check docstrings by running `pydocstyle`
+1. Check docstrings by running `pydocstyle jans`
 1. Adjust docstrings if any error is reported by `pydocstyle`

 ### Check Python types

 We are adding more typehints into the `jans.pycloudlib` sourcecode, gradually.

-1. Install [mypy](https://mypy.readthedocs.io/en/stable/index.html) by running `pip install mypy`
+1. Run `pip install -r requirements-dev.txt` to install required libraries.
-1. Check typehints by running `mypy --install-types /path/to/python/file`
+1. Check typehints by running `mypy --install-types jans`
 1. Fix errors reported by `mypy`

 ### Building internal docs